alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 campaigns marketed at a smallish number of user IDs, geolocalized to several areas of a country, or trying to get clicks and downloads from targeted users.
+Our customers value having that much traffic available.
 We use increasingly sophisticated algorithms to sift through this traffic and find where our campaigns work best.